cdnjay/skhwytxts/README.txt

 https://www.twilio.com/try-twilio

-Future versions of this script may require Twilio's PHP library.
-You can download it here:
+Version 1.1 of this script requires Twilio's PHP library.
+If you prefer using cURL please select version 1.0.
+You can download the library here:

 https://www.twilio.com/docs/libraries